engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/benchmark-tests.md

 ## Accessibility Tests

-We maximize the number of potential users by making certain our software is usable by a broad spectrum of people.
-Traditionally, accessibility was related to physical traits, such as vision, mobility and motor skills, hearing, speech, or cognitive disabilities.

-Depending on our product, we utilize a mix of static and runtime tests to verify perceptibility and input options for various senses to interact with our software.
-We test for contrasting color palettes, labeling, navigation, text-to-speech, font size and content zooming, and inspect our UIs and APIs against our design system to ensure internal consistency within the software.
+Traditionally, accessability was considered an ethical obligation.
+An effort to extend our software's usability for users with diverging physical traits in vision, mobility, motor skills, hearing, speech, or cognitive abilities.
+While the moral argument still stands, I would like to introduce a more cynical one: The more consumers that are able to use our software, the higher our total addressable market.
+Or simply put, the more people we can sell to, the more money we make.

+Over the last years the industry developed a lot of tools and guides to write software for a broad spectrum of people.
+Contrasting and configurable color palettes, and scalable user interfaces help render our software for people with vision difficulties.
+Semantic content tagging provides context for text-to-speech and speech-to-text tools.
+Enabling navigation via keys, touch, and mouse clicks broadens the number of hardware input devices for our software.

+We can test all the above traits with a mix of static analysis and runtime tests.
+Writing and executing these tests also ensures our UI and APIs follow standardized patterns.

+Design systems provide an internal consistency across the product experience.

 Besides physical accessibility, we develop for a spectrum of demographic, economical, and geographic factors.
 We test whether our software runs on a broad range of devices, potential outdated hardware, and with low-bandwidth internet.
 Our UI accepts Zip codes, phone numbers, and addresses of all forms.